build-trust/ockam-website/src/content/learn/blog/values_and_virtues_on_the_Ockam_Team.md

 I decided that this framework was the simplifying structure I was looking for; To connect Ockam’s Values with the best of proven management behaviors from iconic technology companies - including Intel & Google (OKRs), Amazon (Day One / Decisions), Salesforce (V2MOM), Gitlab & Hashicorp (Remote-First), Heroku (Maker Day) - and Ockam’s own innovations to build simple tools with a high performance team.

-I also recommend the following books for a deeper understanding of our culture and frameworks that we use everyday at Ockam;
-“The Score Takes Care of Itself” by Bill Walsh, "Growth Mindset" by Carol Dweck, and
-“Measure What Matters” by John Doerr.
+I also recommend the following books for a deeper understanding of our culture and frameworks that we use everyday at Ockam: “The Score Takes Care of Itself” by Bill Walsh, "Growth Mindset" by Carol Dweck, and “Measure What Matters” by John Doerr.

 *Matthew Gregory*

 CEO at Ockam

-## Ockam’s Values
+## Ockam’s Values - "What We Believe"

-### What We Believe;

 #### Simplicity